Anti-corruption programme for Norges Bank Central Banking

 Financial reporting helps identify suspected financial irregularities and corruption.
 Well-functioning and documented division of responsibilities is fundamental when it comes to financial assets.
 The Bank’s financial statements are prepared in accordance with a specific regulation on its annual financial statements, as well as the requirements of the Accounting Act and International Financial Reporting Standards (IFRS).
 Norges Bank’s accounting policies are documented in an accounting manual.
 Processes (including controls) leading up to financial disclosures are updated regularly and reviewed annually.
 The financial statements are audited by an external auditor under an agreement with Norges Bank’s Supervisory Council.

-Employees in the Governor’s area of responsibility are to have a clear understanding of the work on ethics and anti-corruption.
+Employees in Central Banking are to have a clear understanding of the work on ethics and anti-corruption.
 Everyone is given information and training on the ethical rules.
-Special training and information is provided for all new recruits in the form of confirmation that the rules have been read and understood, individual training, e-learning and dilemma exercises.
+Special training and information is provided for all new recruits in the form of confirmation that the rules have been read and understood, individual training and e-learning.
 Every year, all employees must complete a questionnaire on the ethical rules and confirm that the rules have been read and understood.
 The GRC unit also provides information on the intranet and bespoke training for specific units and individuals.
 GRC deals with any questions about the rules and assists line management with training for suppliers.

 Norges Bank Central Banking has its own intranet page on anti-corruption which brings together both external and internal rules.
 The page includes links to relevant websites.